-The honours system recognises people who have made achievements in public life and committed themselves to serving and helping Britain.
+The honours system rewards people who have made achievements in public life.
+It highlights the people that have committed themselves to serving and helping Britain.

 People can receive honours for achievements such as: